smcolash/retroblinken/README.md

 # retroblinken
 HTML/JavaScript imagining of an early 80's S-100 computer.

-See live version of the stable version at https://smcolash.github.io/retroblinken/ and the live version of the experimental version at https://smcolash.github.io/retroblinken/prototype/index.html.
+See stable version at https://smcolash.github.io/retroblinken/ and the experimental version at https://smcolash.github.io/retroblinken/prototype/index.html.

 - PWR controls power to the computer.